magoo/elicited/README.md

 from scipy.stats import poisson, zipf, beta, pareto, lognorm
 ```

+Each interface

 ### Lognormal

+`elicitLogNormal` takes a `mode`, and a value at quantile `max`.
+The default `max` quantile is a 95% percentile estimate, and can be changed with `quantP`.

 See [Occurance and Applications](https://en.wikipedia.org/wiki/Log-normal_distribution#Occurrence_and_applications) for examples of lognormal distributions in nature, and [elicited technical docs](docs/lognormal.md).